marafiq/adnanrafiq/blog/2023-11-19-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part3/index.md

 To gracefully handle the unhandled exceptions, you need this middleware.

 ### Purpose
-Observe-fully handle the unhandled exceptions and return a response to the client.
+Handle the unhandled exceptions and return an appropriate response to the client.
+But make it observable so that you can log it and monitor it.
-But it does do the following as well:
+It does so by allowing you to do the following:
 - Logs the exception to logger, diagnostic listener, and diagnostic meter.
 - Allows you to provide a custom route to display a custom error page.
+- Allows you to provide a custom delegate to handle the exception.
 - Allows customizing the response with the help of `IProblemDetails` service.
 - Allows you to add custom exception handlers to handle specific exceptions.